MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 - An Azure subscription with an Active Directory tenant.

     You sign up for an Azure subscription at [https://azure.microsoft.com](https://azure.microsoft.com).
-For information about getting an Microsoft Entra ID tenant, see [How to get an Microsoft Entra ID tenant](/azure/active-directory/develop/active-directory-howto-tenant).
+For information about getting a Microsoft Entra tenant, see [How to get a Microsoft Entra tenant](/azure/active-directory/develop/active-directory-howto-tenant).

 - A security certificate